Who wants to be a millionaire . . . without answering trivia questions?

 So, where can you and/or your spouse find $6,000 a year to invest?
 A.L.
 Williams, who founded an insurance company bearing his name, says on page 4 of his pamphlet entitled Common Sense, “People spend their whole lives looking for a better way, a ‘get rich quick’ scheme, only to find out after it’s too late that if they had done the little things, the obvious things, the fundamentals, they would be in great shape.”

 There are many places for families to find unnecessary spending in their budget.
 However, to do so generally requires them to make some tough decisions that will necessitate knowledge, wisdom, and self-discipline.
 We will now consider each of these three factors.

 Knowledge, or learning, can come from learning through personal experiences, but it may take many years to accumulate the necessary information regarding some matters, including various areas of personal or family money management.
 Therefore, it is often prudent to make the necessary efforts to obtain information from other sources.
 You might want to schedule meetings with a financial counselor, or you might want to read literature that has been written by financially astute people about topics on personal or family money management.

 In seeking knowledge, consider using Christian sources, since they are more likely than non-Christian sources to share your value system.
 This is especially true if you desire to increase your contributions to Christian ministries, as well as to increase your savings for the future needs of you and your family.

-Start as soon as possible to obtain the knowledge you need, and remember to pray for the necessary wisdom and self-discipline that you and your family will need in making decisions regarding your financial affairs.
-I John 5:14-15 tells us regarding our requests to God, “[I]f we ask anything according to His will, He hears us.
+If you really are willing to do what is necessary to have ample savings in the future, start as soon as possible to obtain the knowledge you need, but also remember to pray for the necessary wisdom and self-discipline that you and your family will need in making decisions regarding your financial affairs.
+I John 5:14-15 tells us regarding our requests to God that “if we ask anything according to His will, He hears us.
 And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him.”
+(NKJV)